QingyangKong/knowledge-dump/spark/classpath_conf.md

 }
 ```
 Run the spark job in yarn-client mode by command `spark-submit --class TestDependencies --verbose --master yarn --deploy-mode client sparkTest-0.0.1-SNAPSHOT.jar`, we can get the correct answer: `2||3||4||5||6||7||8||9||10||11||`

-But if I add several lines like this:
+But if I attempt to use the class in driver node, it won't work, see example below:
 ```
 object TestDependencies {
   def main(args:Array[String]): Unit = {